dreamwhite/dreamwhite.github.io/_posts/2023-06-09-Sonoma-wifi.md

 Regarding Intel modules instead, AirportItlwm doesn't work yet.
 However, itlwm with Heliport seems to properly work as well as some third party USB Wi-Fi dongles ([reference](https://www.insanelymac.com/forum/topic/356881-pre-release-macos-sonoma/?do=findComment&comment=2805928))

-I'll write there my "study notes", regarding Wi-Fi support on macOS but there's actually nothing to do here, unless OCLP or Apple decides to reintroduce the support (very unlikely IMHO but let's see):
+I'll write there my "research notes", regarding Wi-Fi support on macOS but there's actually nothing to do here, unless OCLP or Apple decides to reintroduce the support (very unlikely IMHO but let's see):

 # Test 1: Inject IO80211FamilyLegacy